ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 On OpenSea, the most popular secondary marketplace, artists receive 5% of all secondary sales and Art Blocks receives 2.5% of all secondary sales.

 On other platforms, artists can set their own secondary percentage on their project for other markets that may recognize that field.
+For consistency, we recommend setting your secondary market royalty to 5%.

 ## How does royalty distribution work?